-Singer, songwriter, and Celtic harpist Karen Ballew founded The Deer’s Cry collective in 2019.
-Karen grew up in Abilene, Texas singing in choirs, church, and musical theatre productions, and at Furman University, she focused her studies on choral, medieval, and Renaissance music.
-Upon returning to Texas, Karen soon found a home in the Dallas Irish music scene where she founded and directed a youth chorus at the North Texas School of Irish Music (2013 - 2017) and studied harp and singing at the O’Flaherty Irish Music Retreat.
-Karen also enjoyed singing with a global Christian worship group and recorded an EP with the Irish vocal ensemble Anúna.
-She loves sharing songs in the Irish language and now teaches singing through the Nashville Irish Music School.
+While in the Dallas area, Karen founded and directed a youth chorus at the North Texas School of Irish Music (2013 - 2017) and studied harp and singing at the O’Flaherty Irish Music Retreat.
+She enjoyed singing with a global Christian worship group and recorded an EP with the Irish vocal ensemble Anúna.
+Sharing sacred music and singing songs in the Irish language are two of Karen’s greatest passions!

-Karen formed The Deer’s Cry after moving to Nashville.
-The Deer’s Cry was a finalist in the International Acoustic Music Awards for 2023 and 2024 and an honorable mention winner in the 28th Annual USA Songwriting Competition.
+After moving to Nashville in 2017, Karen founded The Deer’s Cry collective.
 The ensemble’s name, The Deer’s Cry, comes from a translation of the Old Irish prayer, St. Patrick’s Breastplate.
 Together, the ensemble explores the beauty and symbolism of the spiritual, consistently reminding listeners of both the vastness of our universe and the importance of their role in it.
 Karen explains, “Music itself cannot cure all the wrongs in the world, but there is much we can do through art to remind one another of the beauty in our universe, the intrinsic worth of every living creature, the interconnected nature of all things, and the invitation to be a part of a story bigger than ourselves.”
-She is grateful to collaborate with Amberly Rosen Hoins, Cherish Hamby, Caleb Yang, and Kyle Jones as they share folk music and original songs from the heart!

 Karen met Amberly through the Nashville International Folk Dancers.
 Amberly is known for her eclectic musical repertoire, contagious smile, and never-ending enthusiasm.
 She started playing violin when she was three and picked up fiddling soon after.
 She grew up in beautiful Eugene, Oregon and started performing when she was six.
 A graduate from Berklee College of Music, Amberly has performed with diverse musical acts including Terri Clark, Orla Fallon, Maddie & Tae, Paul Simon, Christopher Guest, Gloria Estefan, and The Rosen Sisters.
 Amberly has toured the U.S. and abroad including such venues as The Grand Ole' Opry, The Late Show with David Letterman, and The Medora Musical.
 Amberly enjoys bridging the gaps between classical, free improv, country, folk, and traditional international folk music from around the world.
 She is currently teaching violin/fiddle and gigging in Nashville!